elehcimd/pynb/README.md

 * **Consistent execution state**: Never lose track again of the execution state.
 Notebooks are always executed from a clean iPython kernel and the execution of cells is cached.

 You also get parametrized batch and programmatic notebook execution.
+All this comes at a price: You lose interactivity.

 ## Installation